 What is a Distinguished Talent visa?

-The Distinguished Talent visa is one of the more interesting and unique visas to Australia, requiring the applicant to have an “internationally recognised record of exceptional and outstanding achievement” in either:
+The Distinguished Talent visa aims to attract individuals who have an “internationally recognised record of exceptional and outstanding achievement” in either a profession, sport, the arts, or academia and research.

 It also requires the applicant to still be prominent in the area, be an asset to the Australian community, demonstrate that they’d have no difficulty in obtaining employment (or being established independently) in the area, and be nominated by either an Australian individual or organisation with a national reputation in the area.